NandeeshBijoor/active-passive-rabbitmq/README.md

 * The default username and password are `admin`/`Admin@123`
 * The broker accepts connections on `localhost:5672`
 * The Management interface is found at `localhost:15672`

+## Test active passive

+* Access rabbitmq Management Interface localhost:15672
+* You see rabbit@rabbitmq1 in nodes list
+* Remove rabbitmq1 container
+* You see node changed to rabbit@rabbitmq2